Haugen/Haugen/README.md

 ### Oh hello there 👋

-Come say hi to me on [Twitter](https://twitter.com/whitefluffyC)
+Come say hi on [Twitter](https://twitter.com/whitefluffyC)

-- I like open source software and blockchain stuff
+- I like open source software, TypeScript, React, and blockchain stuff
-- Building, thinking about and experimenting with music NFTs at https://anotherblock.io/
+- Sometimes I stream when I code on https://www.twitch.tv/whitefluffy
+- And then upload videos on https://www.youtube.com/@whitefluffycloud